hashirshoaeb/home/README.md

 ## Sharing

 Project is open source.
 Feel free to make your own version.
 All you need to do is to fork the project and edit the [src/configurations.json](./src/configurations.json) file.
-Mark star if you like the project.
+Mark star ⭐ if you like the project.

-## Instructions
+## Setup And Deployment 🔧

 1. To Get Started, Fork the repository to your github account:
 2. Clone the forked repo from your account using :